qduanmu/complyscribe/docs/tutorials/sync-cac-content.md

 ```

 For more details about these options and additional flags, you can use the --help flag:
-`poetry run trestlebot sync-cac-content component-definition --help'
+`poetry run trestlebot sync-cac-content component-definition --help`
 This will display a full list of available options and their descriptions.

-After run the CLI with the right options, you would successfully generate an OSCAL component definition under $trestlebot_workplace_directory/component-definitions/$product_name.
+After running the CLI with the right options, you would successfully generate an OSCAL component definition under $trestlebot_workplace_directory/component-definitions/$product_name/$OSCAL-profile-name.

 ## profile